-So, the first order of business in beginning the infrastructure development effort is finding a gifted leader that understands how to get it done, or at least get it started.
+So, the first order of business in the infrastructure development effort is finding a gifted leader who understands how to get it done or at least get it started.
 In most churches, that means identifying a leader and nurturing a relationship with them, eventually plugging them into serving as a process improvement volunteer.
-(See my post on Leadership Evangelism.)
+(See my post on Leadership Evangelism)

-Since then, weddings have no longer been a pain.
-The potential couple knows and understands how to submit a request and what is required of them to have one of our pastors perform their ceremony.
+After that, weddings were no longer a pain.
+A potential couple knows and understands how to submit a request and what's required of them to have one of the staff pastors perform their ceremony.
 This is a simple example, but I think it’s good.